jsebgiraldo/jsebgiraldo/README.md

 Here you will find projects related to ESP32.

 * [HTTP Web Socket server.](https://github.com/jsebgiraldo/esp32-websocket) a simple project showing how to receive and send messages through a websocket server.
+* [SMB Client.](https://github.com/jsebgiraldo/ESP32-SMB-API) this demo shows an implementation of OTA via SMB and basic functions of "ls", "cat" and downloading files to a SPIFFS partition using the SMB protocol.

 ## Libraries